 FAQ: General WES

 The WES provides case playback and simulation capabilities from archived AWIPS data.
-WES contains two major pieces: the Linux version of AWIPS and software developed by CIMMS/ WDTB.
+WES contains two major pieces: the Linux version of AWIPS and software developed by CIMMS/ WDTD.
 WES is effectively a data pump and a training interface for AWIPS.

 CIMMS is the Cooperative Institute for Mesoscale Meteorological Studies at the University of Oklahoma.

 NWS customers automatically receive installation DVDs.